mdscheuerell/EnvDataSci/README.md

 * Show courtesy and respect towards others

 **Please note**: If you believe you have been a victim of an alleged violation of the Student Conduct Code or you are aware of an alleged violation of the Student Conduct Code, you have the right to report that to the University (contact info [here](https://www.washington.edu/cssc/for-students-2/)).

+## Accommodations for religious observances

+Students who expect to miss class or assignments as a consequence of a religious observance will be provided with a reasonable accomodation to fulfill their academic responsibilities.
+Absence from class for religious reasons does not relieve students from responsibility for the course work required during the period of absence.
+It is the responsibility of the student to provide the instructor with advance notice of the dates of religious holidays on which they will be absent.
+Students who are absent will be offered an opportunity to make up the work, without penalty, within a reasonable time, as long as the student has made prior arrangements.